markuspg/EcoLabLib/README.md

 ## Further acknowledgements

 For full functionality all of the above mentioned programs should be installed and configured in the laboratory.
 Installation and configuration are described in detail in every tool's *doc* folder.
+An automated installation script for installing a laboratory server on a *Debian Linux* system is delivered as *install_debian.sh*.